RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Geography/Abstract Features/Edge.md

 title: Edge
 enableToc: true
 tags:
-  - type/article
   - topic/geography/abstract
-  - status/complete
-  - future/update
-  - needs/image
 type: article
 status: complete
+future: update
+needs:
+  - image
 ---

 The Edge is an abstract geographic feature which represents the furthest habitable regions of the [[Encyclopedia Mysenvaria/Geography/Natural Features/Plane|Plane]].
 The edge serves as an important reference point for [[Encyclopedia Mysenvaria/Science/Science|scientific]] research thanks to its role in a number of natural phenomena.